SequAna-Ukon/TrueOrtho/README.md

 - **Domain Information**: Pfam/SMART domains detected in each sequence

-# 📈Performance Tips
+# Performance Tips

 - Use ```--threads``` to parallelize CPU-intensive steps
 - Provide pre-downloaded eggNOG and HMM databases for faster execution
 - Use ```-resume``` to continue from successful steps

-# 📄License
+# License
+## Primary License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This pipeline is licensed under the **MIT License**.
+## Third-Party Licenses
+TrueOrtho automates the use of third-party tools.
+Users are responsible for complying with their respective licenses.

+- Individual license files for these dependencies can be found in ```/third_party_licenses/```.

 # Cite Us